 Merle Dog Breeds

-A well-known working dog breed, a Border Collie is the rarest of all the breeds to be bred for his merle coat.
-Featuring either a rough or smooth coat, a Border Collie with the merle gene will have a white and black splotched coat and weigh between 30 and 55 pounds.
-Standing up to 20 inches high, the Border Collie is highly intelligent and can also have health issues if the breeder has practiced unsafe breeding.
+A well-known working dog breed, a Border Collie is the rarest of all the breeds to be bred for his merle markings.
+Featuring either a rough or smooth coat, Merle Border Collies will have a white and black splotched coat and weigh between 30 and 55 pounds.
+Standing up to 20 inches high, the Merle Border Collie is a highly intelligent breed in the dog world and can also have health issues if the breeder has practiced unsafe breeding.

 Dachshunds are those adorable German dogs that look like sausages walking around.
-They are smart, brave, and great guard dogs, and people love them for their large personalities.
+They are smart, brave, and excellent guard dogs, and people love them for their large personalities.
 These popular dogs can also exhibit the merle gene and feature either a blue or red merle color pattern.

 Cardigan Welsh Corgi

 A Merle Cardigan Welsh Corgi is very high in demand, so they tend to be pretty expensive.
 This very loyal dog has traditionally been used as a shepherd dog.
-The average Cardigan Welsh Corgi weighs between 11 and 15 kg and stands up to 13 inches.
+The average Corgi weighs between 11 and 15 kg and stands up to 13 inches.

 Pit Bull Merle

 The Merle Pit Bull looks like a regular Pit Bull except for the light coat that includes dark splotches.
 They can also have odd or blue-colored eyes and it’s not uncommon for this breed to have one brown and one blue eye.
 The Pit Bull Merle features a flat head with perky ears, a short tail, and a beautiful muzzle.

 A natural working dog, the Beauceron Merle is a French dog that is often used in police work.
 They need to be trained and socialized early if you want them to not be aggressive in a social situation.
 This Merle breed is a great protector that can end up controlling its owner.
 In my fostering days, I’ve only come across this breed once and it was definitely a memorable experience!